 “What, the one as big as me?” returned the boy.

 “What a delightful boy!” said Scrooge.
 “It’s a pleasure to talk to him.
 Yes, my buck.”

 “It’s hanging there now,” replied the boy.

 “Is it?” said Scrooge.
 “Go and buy it.”

-Luckily for Bob Cratchit in Victorian times shops were generally open on Christmas morning and he got his turkey and Scrooge began to make amends.
+Luckily for his clerk Bob Cratchit – the intended recipient of this massive bird – in Victorian times shops were generally open on Christmas morning and he got his turkey and Scrooge began to make amends.
 It’s true that throughout the second half of the 19th century in more well-off homes turkey gradually began to take over from the more usual choices but it was very expensive compared with the alternatives.
 In the north of England that was very often roast beef, and in the south the favourite was goose (which was what the Cratchit family would have been planning to eat).
 The poorest families usually made do with rabbit.

 It really wasn’t till after 1945 that turkey overtook goose as the most popular Christmas roast – partly due to the widespread adoption of the fridge in family homes.
 I have no childhood memory of when turkey replaced chicken at Christmas dinner, though since I always ate everything put in front of me it didn’t much matter to me.
 But I do remember one year in the early fifties that we had goose.

 We were living in Germany at the time (dad was in the RAF) and the story has always been that our maid Josepha gave it to us.
 Most families living in married quarters had a local woman working for them.
 The German people were desperate for any work so soon after the war and I imagine a maid working for an RAF sergeant’s family earned very little.
 Thinking about it logically now it seems unlikely that we would have been given the goose as a present and probable that Josepha earned a few extra deutschmarks for Christmas out of the transaction.
 Mum never cooked goose after that so maybe it wasn’t a success.